sxyu/nivalis/README.md

     - Drag mouse (or arrow keys) to move, scroll (or `=`/`-`)  to zoom
     - `Ctrl`/`Alt` and `=`/`-` to zoom asymmetrically
     - Mouse over a marked point (minimum/maximum/intersection etc) to see label+coordinates
+    - Click any point on an explicit function to see the x-value and function value
 - Function window (editor)
     - `Ctrl`+`E` to edit function expressions (or click the textbox)
         - Function expressions can be: